farlee2121/DevEssentialsBlog/content/posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

 tags:
 - Learning
 - Book Review
+title: Knowledge Types and Mastery
 ---

-# Knowledge Types and Mastery

 *Defn: Mastery - a high degree of competence in a particular area.*